-Do you work in the staffing and recruitment industry?
+Do you work in the recruitment industry?
 We want to hear from you!

-These findings highlight how your peers view the industry, what they say their top priorities and challenges are for 2021, and how they’re thinking about the the future of staffing and recruitment.
+These findings highlight how your peers view the industry, what they say their top priorities and challenges are for 2021, and how they’re thinking about the future of recruitment.

 Some of the questions we’ll look to answer for the year ahead:

 - What are the top priorities and challenges for 2021?

 - What are the lasting impacts of COVID-19 on the recruitment industry?